 Without proper care, one quick move could lead to the dreaded “pop” sound leaving you with any injury that takes a long time to heal.

-So rather than waiting for the worst to occur, let’s look at how to loosen tight hamstrings and learn some stretches for hamstring flexibility.
+So rather than waiting for the worst to occur, let’s look at how to loosen tight hamstrings and learn some hamstring exercises and stretches for flexibility.

 Use the links below to quickly navigate this guide: